iterative/dvc/README.rst

 .. code-block:: bash

-   conda install -c conda-forge dvc
+   conda install -c conda-forge mamba # installs much faster than conda mamba install -c conda-forge dvc

+Depending on the remote storage type you plan to use to keep and share your data, you might need to install optional dependencies: `dvc-s3`, `dvc-azure`, `dvc-gdrive`, `dvc-gs`, `dvc-oss`, `dvc-ssh`.

 pip (PyPI)
 ----------